suhridgupta/Quantum-Circuit-Simulator/README.md

 # Quantum C++
 Script-based simulation of a quantum computer using C++.
+The implementation currently supports one qubit gates X, Z, Hadamard, two qubit gate CNOT, and the three qubit gate Toffoli.
+The script can be used to simulate simple algorithms such as Deutsch-Josza, Bernstein-Vazirani, Simon, and Grover's.
+Future work which includes the implementation of custom rotation R gates, as well as other gates such as the Y and Swap gate should allow the implementation of more complex algorithms such as quantum error correction and Fourier transforms.

 ## Instructions to run
 make compile && make run